hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 They created a centralized road network, and while it spanned across the country through many region's territories, the bakufu abolished private barriers and tolls.
 Along the highway, trees were planted for shade and wind cover, and wheels that would damage the road surface became banned.
 Only travel by foot or by **horse** was allowed, and therefore  did not **eliminate commoner from using it.** In order to facilitate travel, **road stations and corvee labor was instituted**, and while they had to prioritize servicing **Tokugawa officials and daimyo,** they could cater to peasants and the wider population.
 Thus, the travel changes that were made **in order for the daimyo and their alternate attendance** could be taken advantage of by the commoner, provided they had a valid permit to pass through the *sekisho*, or X barriers that the bakufu set up along the highway.
 While travel for pleasure was not recognized at that time (?), pilgrimage and visits to onsen for health reasons were permitted.

 Looking at the amount of travelers that took to the roads, it is clear that peasant pilgrimage greatly increased over the course of the Edo period.
 Over time it  became more complex than just shrine and temple visits, slowly turned into a tourism industry, with sightseeing and enjoying local specialties becoming commonplace and often turning into the primary focus of the pilgrimage itself (REF).
-When looking at tourism historically, Japan was early in commoner's being able to travel, especially when compared to European countries, where it was largely limited to nobility (REF).
+%%When looking at tourism historically, Japan was early in commoner's being able to travel, especially when compared to European countries, where it was largely limited to nobility (REF). %%
-As historians have researched exactly how and why these changes came about, they have uncovered various economic and religious factors, which I believe can be organized into two overall categories;  motivation and ability.
+%%As historians have researched exactly how and why these changes came about, they have uncovered various economic and religious factors, which I believe can be organized into two overall categories;  motivation and ability. %%
 ### Motivation
 Travel in the Edo period was mostly done by foot and on average one could cover **40 kilometers in a day**.
 Depending on the destination, the trip could take weeks or even months to complete, costing both time, effort and money.
 %%Thus it has been argued that there had to have been ample motivation to set out on such a journey (REF).